Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Theory for Preconditioned Gradient Descent

 \end{theorem}

 This local linear convergence result can be found in \cite[Theorem 9]{Polyak1964SomeMO}, but for quadratic functions, it is available in \cite[Example 4.1]{10.5555/829576}.
 The bound is based on optimal learning rate.
-In practice, a nearly optimal learning rate can be obtained through tuning.
-We will assume optimal $\alpha$ when discussing convergence rate.
+In practice, a nearly optimal learning rate like (\ref{r_equation}) can be obtained through tuning.
+Therefore, we will consider the rate (\ref{r_equation}) as determined by the condition number when discussing GD convergence.

-For minimizers with an ill-conditioned Hessian, preconditioning is a modified iteration to accelerate local convergence.
-Although it is an essential method in solving linear systems of equations (i.e. quadratic optimization), it is less discussed for general optimization problems.
+For minimizers with an ill-conditioned Hessian, preconditioning is a modified iteration that can be introduced to accelerate local convergence.
+It is an essential method in solving large linear systems of equations (i.e. quadratic optimization) and it can be formulated similarly for general optimization problems.
 Here, we consider a preconditioning acceleration of gradient descent through a change of parameter as presented in \cite{lan22}.
+It can also be derived as steepest descent in a non-Euclidean inner product \cite[Sec.
+9.4.1]{citeulike:163662}, which is related to natural gradient descent \cite{10.1162/089976698300017746,Raiko12,Grosse15,Martens16} in a Riemannian space that can be regarded as preconditioning for the Fisher matrix.
+Yet, another approach introduced recently in \cite{NIPS2015_f50a6c02,bernstein2024oldoptimizernewnorm} considers a local quadratic model of the loss function with the quadratic term defined by the square of a certain norm, from which a steepest descent update can be derived.
+This latter method is more general and leads to orthogonal matrix based updates of matrix parameters such as Shampoo \cite{pmlr-v80-gupta18a,morwani2024newperspectiveshampoospreconditioner} and MUON \cite{jordan2024muon}.